 ‘Pronto!
 (Hello!)’
 I said to the elderly man who was sitting in front of me (all thanks to the signboards and advertisement banners at the Airport).

 ‘Hello!’ said the man, ‘We’re British.
 I’m John and she’s my wife, Helena (and Helena smiled at me)‘

 ‘I’m sorry, sir.
 You know, it is hard to differentiate people on the basis of their nationalities here in Europe.’

-‘Haha, well said, young man, but let me tell you something’, said the old man.
+‘Haha, but let me tell you something’, said the old man.
 ‘People from down south, from countries like Italy, Greece, Portugal among others tend to have darker hair than their northern counterparts.
 And that’s how different we are.
 My wife here, she’s a Spaniard by birth (his wife was actually a brunette).

 ‘Her family moved to York when she was in high school and she’s been one of us ever since.
 She was with the Women’s Royal Army Corps in Surrey during the second world war when we got married‘

 ‘Stop it, John.
 That was ages ago.
 I joined the army pretty unexpectedly’, interrupted Helena.